 |Direct evidence is rather scant but these two officers may have belonged to the Port Elizabeth Volunteer Artillery.
 Each appears to have single garter star rank pips on their shoulder

-shoulder straps making then out to be lieutenants.
-The standing officer has bursting bomb or grenade badges on his collar and while the seated man wears no emblems of unit
+straps making then out to be lieutenants.
+The standing officer has bursting bomb or grenade badges on his collar.
+While the seated man wears no badges of unit affiliation, he does

-affiliation at all he does wear the ribbon for the Cape of Good Hope General Service Medal.
-Both wear black crepe mourning bands on their left arms commemorating the recent death
+wear the ribbon for the Cape of Good Hope General Service Medal (1900).
+Both wear black crepe mourning bands on their left arms, possibly commemorating the death of Queen

 One interesting detail in the photograph is the tiger skin rug at the officer's feet.
 It brings to mind the famous line in Monty Python's The Meaning of Life: "A Tiger?
 In Africa?"

 Arthur Green - Photographer